-Hilary's consults typically combine nutritional guidance and emotional healing, as needed.
+Hilary's one-on-one consults focus on emotional healing.
 Her goal is to resolve trauma and grief, to restore a mother's confidence and joy, to improve the health of the mother and family, and, if possible, to save the breastfeeding relationship.

 Contact: firstname.lastname@example.org; or leave a message or text at: 1 (541) 708-3564